Kinangop, Kenya · Founded on a Promise · Est. 2026

 Baita Hall Cornerstone

-Name on Baita Hall cornerstone · Named classroom · Annual student impact report · VIP tour
+Name on Baita Hall cornerstone · Named classroom · VIP tour upon completion

 $100K+